 If you’ve ever felt like you just move stuff around or have piles of stuff everywhere or even just have no more closet and drawer space left in your home then you know what I’m talking about.

 Clutter is your #1 enemy when it comes to housekeeping.

 related: A Time to Clean 30 Day Challenge

-Piles of paper, magazine, children’s artwork, bills, junk mail, and other “stuff” can quickly fill every corner and top every surface of your home.
-I can’t stress enough how life changing it will be if you just purge your home of excess and keep only what you really use and need.
+Piles of paper, magazines, children’s artwork, bills, junk mail, and other “stuff” can quickly fill every corner and top every surface of your home.
+I can’t stress enough how life-changing it will be if you just purge your home of excess and keep only what you really use and need.

 We live in an age where clutter has become a national epidemic.

 Creating a routine that works for you will be made easier if you spend time decluttering your home and purging the excess stuff from your life.
 I promise you will feel happier and lighter in the long run!